yemoalakija/DjangoBlog/README.md

 - ### When creating a Django project, it is highly advisable to deploy early, due to the compexities of the development process and the actual application

 So a text deployment was launch at the very early stage of the project to make sure that there's no any issues.
 And if there's issue, it can be easily tackled at early stage rather than waiting for the project to complete before deployment which would be cumbersome to debug.
+Then seveal other deployments were launched thereafter.

 # Credits